 If you need care that costs $5,000 per month for 36 months, that’s $180,000.
 Most US households don’t have that kind of cash lying around for a rainy day.
-Even with good retirement savings, long-term care insurance can help keep most of that six-figure sum in your pocket.
-If one spouse outlives the other by a large margin, the long-term care insurance could be the key to maintaining the same quality of living for their entire lifetime.
+Even with savings, long-term care insurance can help keep most of that six-figure sum in your pocket.
+If one spouse outlives the other by a large margin, the insurance plan could be the key to maintaining the same quality of living for their entire lifetime.

-Live-in facilities that provide long term care easily cost $3,500 per month on the low end up to well over $10,000 per month for full-service nursing home or memory care.
-While long-term care insurance can be expensive, it’s much cheaper than the actual cost of long-term care.
+Quality live in facilities that provide long term care cost $3,500 per month on the low end up to well over $10,000 per month for a full service nursing home, an around the clock health aide or memory care; as the rate hikes each year.
+While insurance premiums can be expensive, but it is usually much cheaper than the actual cost of long term care.

 What does long term care insurance cover?

-Long-term care insurance can cover a wide range of care services.
+LTC Policies can cover a wide range of care services.
 On the low end, that might be a few hours per week for a home health aide to stop by and help with a few living-related chores around the home.
-On the high end, long-term care insurance covers full Alzheimer’s disease needs or nursing care.
+On the high end, long term care insurance plan covers full Alzheimer’s disease needs or nursing care.

-Common uses of long-term care insurance proceeds include home care, assisted living, adult day care, hospice care, nursing home care, memory care (special Alzheimer’s and dementia facilities), and respite care.
+Common uses of long-term care insurance proceeds include home care, assisted-living facility, adult day care, hospice care, nursing home care, memory care (special Alzheimer’s, cognitive impairment and dementia facilities), and respite care.
 You may also use insurance funds for home modifications, for example adding rails to a shower or a device to get in and out of bed.

-If care is more expensive than your insurance benefits, you may have to pay the difference out of pocket.
+If care expenses are more than your insurance benefits, you may have to pay the difference out of pocket.
 Depending on your finances and age, Medicare may also be a help for some long-term care needs and home modifications.

-A number of policies include a hybrid of long-term care and life insurance.
-In this scenario, the policy may provide a death benefit in addition to coverage for long-term care.
+A number of policies include a hybrid of long-term care services and life insurance .
+In this scenario, the policy may provide a death benefit in addition to coverage for long-term care benefits.
 But most long-term care and life insurance are sold separately.

 Once you get paid by your long-term care policy, the insurance company isn’t going to count where you spend every dollar.
 You don’t need to do a full accounting of how the proceeds are used.
-If you really need long-term care, hopefully, your policy covers the entire cost.
+If you really need long-term care, hopefully, your policy covers the costs of long-term care.

-If you get long-term care insurance, you could wind up with a tax deduction that saves you money every April.
+If you get LTC Insurance, you could wind up with a tax deduction that saves you money every April.
 If your policy meets IRS qualifications, you can deduct your long-term care insurance premiums from your income similarly to how you would deduct your health insurance.

 If your long-term care is deemed medically necessary, you can deduct unreimbursed costs for long-term care as medical expenses.
 If you or a partner are in need of long-term care, there’s a good chance you qualify for this deduction.

-Both long-term care insurance premiums and long-term care costs are only tax-deductible if you itemize your deductions.
+Both long-term care insurance premiums and the cost of long-term care are only tax-deductible if you itemize your deductions.
 After the recent 2017 tax law changes, it is less likely that you will be itemizing than in the past.
 If you still qualify for itemized deductions, you could find big tax savings from care-related costs.

 Premiums must meet the same requirements as medical-related deductions.
 That means you typically have to spend at least 10% of your adjusted gross income (AGI) to get the deduction.
 If you are self-employed, you may be able to deduce the premiums without meeting the 10% AGI threshold.